Lumavate-Team/documentation/docs/6-CLI.rst

 Setting-Up Environments:
 ^^^^^^^^^^^^^^^^^^^^^^^

- You can use either the Lumavate pre-configured environment or you can setup your own environment configuration.
+ You can use either the :ref:`Lumavate pre-configured<enviroment preset configuration>` environment or you can :ref:`setup your own environment configuration<enviroment your own configuration>`.

+.. _enviroment preset configuration:

  Using the preset configuration: